MarwanDawood/LLD/am62x/README.md

 * To compile all `make -j $(nproc) all`
 * To compile only changed files `make -j $(nproc)`

-Once Kernel compilation is complete, install the new Kerne, the below command will run `update-grub` to add the new Kernel to the grub menu
+Once Kernel compilation is complete, install the new Kerne, the below command will run `update-grub` to add the new Kernel to the grub menu.

-Login as super user
+Login as super user\
 `sudo -i`

-Build modules and install them afterwards
+Build modules and install them afterwards\
 `sudo make modules_install install`

 Notes:
 * If signing modules fails due to unsupported feature from hardware, disable security for modules signing by running `make menuconfig`, then enter the option `Enable loadable kernel module` then under `Module Signature verification`, uncheck `Automatically sign all modules`
-* Another way is to setup certificates manually by running below command, then adjusting **.config** file with the next below parameters:
+* Another way is to setup certificates manually by running below command:
     `openssl req -x509 -newkey rsa:4096 -keyout certs/mycert.pem -out certs/mycert.pem -nodes -days 3650`

-`CONFIG_MODULE_SIG_KEY="certs/mycert.pem"`
-`CONFIG_SYSTEM_TRUSTED_KEYRING=y`
+    then adjusting **.config** file with the below parameters:\
+    `CONFIG_MODULE_SIG_KEY="certs/mycert.pem"`\
+    `CONFIG_SYSTEM_TRUSTED_KEYRING=y`\
     `CONFIG_SYSTEM_TRUSTED_KEYS="certs/mycert.pem"`

-if not installed, install it using `sudo apt-get install mokutil`
+* if not installed, install it using\
+`sudo apt-get install mokutil`

-Using the option `-t` allows to generate dmesg logs without timestamp
+Using the option `-t` allows to generate dmesg logs without timestamp\
 `dmesg -t > dmesg_current`
 `dmesg -t -k > dmesg_kernel`
 `dmesg -t -l <emerg|alert|crit|err|warn|info> > dmesg_current_xx`

 ## Booting the Kernel
-Comment out `GRUB_TIMEOUT_STYLE=hidden` and change `GRUB_TIMEOUT` value to 5
+Comment out `GRUB_TIMEOUT_STYLE=hidden` and change `GRUB_TIMEOUT` value to 5\

-`sudo vim /etc/default/grub`
+`sudo vim /etc/default/grub`\
 `sudo cp arch/x86/boot/bzImage /boot/`

-Update the grub configuration, it will locate any new kernel images in \boot\
+Update the grub configuration, it will locate any new kernel images in `\boot\`:\
 `sudo update-grub`

 ## Patch preparation
-To know who you should send the patch to, run this script
+To know who you should send the patch to, run this script\
 `scripts/get_maintainer.pl <changed-file>`

-To check if code changes are complying with Linux Kernel coding style, run
+To check if code changes are complying with Linux Kernel coding style, run\
 `checkpatch.pl <changed-file>`

-To add all files and create commit message
+To add all files and create commit message\
 `git commit -a`

-To create a formatted patch
+To create a formatted patch\
 `git format-patch -1 HEAD --to=<email> --cc=<email>`

-To send the email, first you need to setup smtp fields in `.gitconfig`, for smtppass, if 2-steps verifications is enabled, you can create **App Password** from Google Account, and add it in that file
+To send the email, first you need to setup smtp fields in `.gitconfig`, for smtppass, if 2-steps verifications is enabled, you can create **App Password** from Google Account, and add it in that file\
 `git send-email 0001-add-print-log.patch`

-Git doesn't know about changed files and will see them as untracked `patch -p1 < file.patch`
+Git doesn't know about changed files and will see them as untracked\
+`patch -p1 < file.patch`

-To remove untracked files, run both below
+To remove untracked files, run both below\

-`git clean -dfx`
+`git clean -dfx`\
 `git reset --hard`

-Git will be aware of changed files
+Git will be aware of changed files\
-`git apply --index file.patch`
+`git apply --index file.patch`\
 `git diff`

 ## Driver Dependency